fenago/puppet-course/quickstart/md/Lab_9.md

 including setting the contents to a literal string using the `content` attribute, and copying a file from a Puppet module using the `source` attribute.
 While these methods are very useful, they are limited in one respect: they can only use **static text**, rather than building the contents of the file dynamically, based on Puppet data.

-### The dynamic data problem

-To see why this is a problem, consider a common
-Puppet file management task such as a backup script.
-There are a number of site- and node-specific things the backup script needs to know: the local directories to back up, the destination to copy them to, and any credentials needed to access the backup storage.
-While we could insert these into the script as literal values, this is rather inflexible.
-We might have to maintain several versions of the script, each identical to the others except for a backup location, for example.
-This is clearly less than satisfactory.

-Consider a configuration file for an application where some of the settings depend on specific information about the node: the available memory, perhaps.
-Obviously, we don\'t want to have to maintain multiple versions of an almost identical config file, each containing a suitable value for all the different sizes of memory we may come across.
-We have a way of obtaining that information directly in Puppet.

 ### Puppet template syntax